Robust Machine Learning for Encrypted Traffic Classification: Possible Countermeasures and Limitations

-In order to mitigate the third limitation we did the following: (1) We connect our lab to a VPN network which add another layer of encryption (2) We changed the cipher suites number and values of the browsers.
-In both cases we use the same classifiers where we focus on classifying operating system and browser.
-From Fig. \ref{fig:VPN} and Fig. \ref{fig:Cipher} we can see that in both cases there is some effect on the results, however, the accuracy is still high.
+We mitigated the first limitation by using an automatic approach to label the network traces collected for the training phase.
+However, the second limitation cannot be addressed without revising the entire approach.
+In order to mitigate the third limitation we connected our lab to a VPN network that added another layer of encryption and we changed the Cipher suites number and values of the browsers.
+In both cases we used the same classifiers when classifying the operating system and the browser.
+Fig. \ref{fig:VPN_Cipher_short} shows that in both cases although the results were slightly affected, the accuracy remained high.